MihaiAC/learning-react/learning_react/react_notes/React.md

 **useRouteError** -> get error data

+**A child route doesn't automatically inherit the parent's loader.**
+Either add the loader explicitly to the child too OR useRouteLoaderData

 #### useNavigation
 `navigation.state === idle|loading|submitting`
 You want to go from page A to page B.